Hans-Bananendans/Astrodynamics-Companion/Derivation - N-body constant linear momentum.md

 z_{cm} = a_3 t + b_3 \tag{w2.8}
 $$

-So the conclusion here is that any N-body system has a constant amount of linear momentum.
+So the conclusion here is that any N-body system has a **constant** amount of linear momentum.
 This means that since the total mass does not change, the velocity with which the whole system travels is constant.
-So if you were an outsider looking at such a system, you could consider the barycentre of the system and find it travelling along at some constant velocity.
+So if you were an outsider looking at such a system, you could consider the barycentre of the system and find it travelling along a straight line at some constant velocity.
 ___